SummerSlam (2022): Background

-The event was held at the Nissan Stadium in Nashville, Tennessee.
+The 35th annual SummerSlam was held at the Nissan Stadium in Nashville, Tennessee.

 SummerSlam is an annual professional wrestling event that had previously been produced every August by WWE since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views (PPV), along with WrestleMania, Royal Rumble, and Survivor Series, originally dubbed the "Big Four", and as of August 2021, it is considered one of the "Big Five", along with Money in the Bank.
+It was originally broadcast exclusively via pay-per-view (PPV) before it also became available via livestreaming in 2014.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four PPVs, along with WrestleMania, Royal Rumble, and Survivor Series, originally dubbed the "Big Four", and as of August 2021, it is considered one of the "Big Five", along with Money in the Bank.
 Out of the five, it is considered WWE's second biggest event of the year behind WrestleMania.

 Announced on October 25, 2021, the 2022 event was the first to not be held during the month of August.
-Instead, the 35th SummerSlam was scheduled to take place on Saturday, July 30, 2022, at the Nissan Stadium in Nashville, Tennessee.
-It featured wrestlers from the Raw and SmackDown brand divisions, and in addition to airing on traditional pay-per-view, it was available to livestream on Peacock in the United States and the WWE Network in international markets.
+Instead, the 35th SummerSlam was scheduled to take place on Saturday, July 30, 2022, at the Nissan Stadium in Nashville, Tennessee, and featured wrestlers from the Raw and SmackDown brand divisions.
 Tickets went on sale on April 22, with premium hospitality packages also available.
 It was also the first SummerSlam since 2011 to incorporate a new logo and the first since 2008 to not feature the Star background of the logo.
+This was the first SummerSlam to be branded as a "premium live event", a term the company introduced on January 1 to refer to its events that are available on PPV and via livestreaming.

 Eight days before SummerSlam on July 22, WWE owner Vince McMahon announced his retirement from the company.
 He had served as chairman and chief executive officer (CEO) since 1982.
-The 2022 SummerSlam was in turn the first WWE pay-per-view and livestreaming event following his retirement.
+The 2022 SummerSlam was in turn WWE's first PLE following his retirement.
 Stephanie McMahon and WWE President Nick Khan took over as co-CEOs, and the former also took over as Chairwoman of WWE.
 However, on January 10, 2023, Stephanie announced her resignation as co-CEO and chairwoman, with Nick Khan being the sole CEO and Vince returning as Executive Chairman.

+Broadcast outlets

+The PLE was broadcast on traditional PPV outlets worldwide.
+It was also available to livestream on Peacock in the United States and the WWE Network in most international markets.
+This was also the first SummerSlam to livestream on Disney+ Hotstar in Indonesia, following the shutdown of its version of the WWE Network in late January.